Microprocessor vs Microcontroller in Embedded Systems

 One of our clients who faced the choice of the optimal platform for their system was a German company specializing in solutions for industrial image processing.
 They turned to Tronel to develop a suitable embedded system for their thermal imaging quality drone.

 The prototype system was based on Raspberry Pi.
 However, after cautiously analyzing performance needs, we decided to switch to a more powerful SoC optimized for image processing.
-We changed the platform to nVidia Jetson with an advanced graphics processing unit, which allowed us to provide greater efficiency and higher image and video quality.
+We changed the platform to Nvidia Jetson with an advanced graphics processing unit, which allowed us to provide greater efficiency and higher image and video quality.

 Microprocessor vs microcontroller: what's best for your project?